ccjmne/ccjmne-resume/README.md

    - print it out to PDF through my own [PDF-Printer Webpack Plugin](./tooling/pdf-printer-plugin.ts),
    - ensure accurate manual hyphenation by comparing w/ automatically hyphenated version,
-   - create and upload the generated resume as as [GitHub Artifact](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts)
+   - create and upload the generated resume as a [GitHub Artifact](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts)
 2. a subsequent job will:
-   - retrieve the compiled artifact,
+   - retrieve the compiled artefact,
    - generate a stripped-down `index.html` that merely sets up an [HTML Meta Refresh](https://en.wikipedia.org/wiki/Meta_refresh) to the PDF resume,
    - push a new commit to the `gh-pages` branch, referencing the original commit